vigneshavm/Interview-questions/Technical Round 2.md

 * Write **unit, integration, and API tests** using tools like Jest, Mocha, or Postman.
 * Participate in UAT, debug production issues, and ensure **zero-defect delivery**.

+### **Self Introduction**

+- Hi, my name is **Vignesh Athimoolam**, and I’m a Full Stack Developer with over **10 years of experience**, specializing in the **MEAN and MERN stack**.
+I have strong expertise in **JavaScript, TypeScript, Node.js, React.js, and Angular**, and have worked extensively on building scalable web applications and microservices-based architectures.

+- Throughout my career, I’ve contributed to projects in diverse domains such as **Device Management, Healthcare, Education, and Hotel Management**.
+I’m comfortable working on both frontend and backend, and I’ve handled everything from UI development to API design and database integration.

+- In my current role at **Preludesys**, I work as a **Technical Specialist**, where I lead development efforts, work closely with cross-functional teams, and ensure smooth delivery using **CI/CD pipelines, Docker, and Azure**.
+I’m also a certified **Microsoft Azure Developer and Data Engineer**, which has helped me design and deploy cloud-native solutions effectively.

+- I’m passionate about writing clean, maintainable code and continuously learning new technologies.
+I also take pride in mentoring junior developers and contributing to team success—something I was recognized for with the **Best Team Player Award** recently.

+- I’m now looking forward to exploring new challenges where I can leverage my full-stack expertise and cloud skills to deliver impactful solutions.